norvig/paip-lisp/docs/chapter24.md

 Another change in the ANSI proposal is to add a `:key` keyword to `reduce`.
 This is a useful addition-in fact, for years I had been using a `reduce-by` function that provided just this functionality.
-In this section we see how to add the : key keyword.
+In this section we see how to add the `:key` keyword.

 At the top level, I define reduce as an interface to the keywordless function `reduce*`.
 They are both proclaimed inline, so there will be no overhead for the keywords in normal uses of reduce.